Andrew Irvine (mountaineer): Discovery of Mallory

 On 1 May 1999, Mallory's body was found at 8156 m by the Mallory and Irvine Research Expedition, in a funnel-shaped basin on the "8,200 m Snow Terrace," some 300 m below and about 100 m horizontal to the location of the ice axe found in 1933.
 The remains of a rope still encircled his waist, which exhibited serious haemorrhaging, indicative of a strong rope-jerk injury, and strongly suggesting that at some point either Mallory or Irvine fell while they were still roped together.
-Mallory was found with relatively few major injuries, compared to a number of modern climbers who had fallen the full distance from the Northeast Ridge and who were found to have sustained numerous fractures, suggesting he had survived this initial fall, and suffered a further accident.
+Mallory was found with relatively few major injuries, compared with modern climbers who had fallen the full distance from the Northeast Ridge and sustained numerous fractures, suggesting he had survived an initial fall and suffered a further accident.
 A golf ball-sized puncture wound in his forehead seemed to be the likely cause of death, and could have been inflicted by an ice axe.
-It has subsequently been speculated that an injured Mallory was descending in a self-arrest "glissade," sliding down the slope while dragging his ice axe in the snow to control the speed of his descent, and that his ice axe may have struck a rock and bounced off, striking him fatally.
+It has been speculated that an injured Mallory was descending in a self-arrest "glissade," sliding down the slope while dragging his ice axe in the snow to control the speed of his descent, and that his ice axe bounced off a rock and killed him.

-A search of the body revealed two pieces of circumstantial evidence that suggested that Mallory might have possibly reached the summit: